Index

 - Catch someone's drift

-- change of pace = a change from what one is
+- change of pace = a change from what one is used to

 - chipper = cheerful and lively.

-- close call = a narrow escape from danger or
+- close call = a narrow escape from danger or disaster.

 - cock and bull story